 When I first visited NESS because I wanted help getting a bus pass.
 They supported me by providing me with equipment such as my doorbell.
-Social Work helped me fill out an application form for housing applications which meant that I got a better flat.
+Social Work helped me fill out a housing application form, which meant that I got a better flat.

 I have worked closely with my employment officer, who has listened and advised me on coming up with a plan.
 With her help, I successfully applied for college.
 She ensured that I had the support I needed during my time there.
-We then filled applications for childcare for my daughter to get a nursery space and be cared for.
+We then filled out applications for childcare for my daughter to get a nursery space and be cared for.

 I was in college for two years studying for a National Certificate in Business Administration.
 During college, I managed to get a part-time job in Sainsbury’s.
 I had to juggle life as a single mum, working part-time, and being a full-time student all by myself.

-NESS kept in touch regularly, and they supported me through any issues that I may have had.
+NESS kept in touch regularly, and they supported me through any issues I may have had.
 When I was asked to go on work placements to gain experience, Ness helped me find arrangements with Instant Neighbour and the Jobcentre.
-I successfully passed my two years at college, and I felt it was time to get into employment.
+I successfully passed my two years at college and felt it was time to get into employment.

-My Employment Officer and I worked tirelessly filling out job application forms related to my course and made use of the skills I had developed.
+My Employment Officer and I worked tirelessly filling out job application forms related to my course and used the skills I had developed.
 We applied for jobs, including an internship with Food Standards Scotland and a customer service apprenticeship with the Council.
-I had several interviews, and they provided me with the information that I needed to prepare for the interviews.
+I had several interviews, and they gave me the information I needed to prepare for the interviews.

-I am now pleased to announce that I am currently working part-time as a receptionist for a solicitors and estate agents firm.
+I am pleased to announce that I am currently working part-time as a receptionist for solicitors and estate agents firm.
 Due to my hearing loss, I had to get a piece of equipment, a Roger Pen system tuned to my hearing aids, and enable me to hear on the telephone.